 Mr. Sato produces only single-variety teas and does not make blends like big companies.
 Blends are not per se considered as bad in Japan and we also have various blends in our assortment but we think teas based on single cultivars are much more interesting.
 They allow to experience the differences of the individual cultivars.
 Blends, however, are in return more balanced.

-Taste: Sweet and refreshing aroma
+Aroma: Sweet and refreshing aroma

-Origin: Honyama, Shizuoka prefecture, Japan
+Terroir: Honyama, Shizuoka prefecture, Japan

 Preparation: In this blog post you will find a description of how to brew Japanese green tea in an optimal way.

 Tip: Use rather a higher leaf to water ratio and infuse repetetly for short time.
 First infusion max.
 60s and all futher infusions only 30s as the leaves are already soaked.
 Use a Kyusu tea pot.